SamanthaBullington/SamanthaBullington/README.md

 ### Hi there!
 I'm Samantha!
 I am a Full-Stack Developer who graduated the Boise Codeworks program.
 During this program, I obtained 500+ hours of hands-on and classroom lectures where learned a vast skill-set including how to write clean and efficient code as well as how to code professionally on a team with other developers.

--🔭 I’m currently working on a universal front-end and back-end system for Humane Societies and other Pet Adoption Centers using Vue.Js and SQL.

 -🌱 I’m currently learning more about clean code.
 To do this, I'm reading Clean Code: A Handbook of Agile Software Craftsmanship by Robert C. Martin

 - Fun facts: